cognitedata/toolkit/cognite_toolkit/cognite_modules/examples/cdf_data_pipeline_files_valhall/README.md

 3. transformations:
    - ID: `tr_files_oid_fileshare_file_matadata`
      - Content: update of metadata for example file metdata, prepping for contextualization / annotation
+     - NOTE: the transformation must run before the contextualization function.
+Without the transformation the function will not be able to find the files to contextualize.

 4. function:
    - ID: `fu_context_files_oid_fileshare_annotation`